-With replays, you’re protected from outages and errors.
-If a destination which you rely on experiences an outage, or isn’t able to accept incoming data, you can use Replays to re-send data to that tool once the service recovers.
-You can also use replays to recover from errors caused by misconfigurations in your Segment systems - sending data in the wrong format, or want to apply destination filters?
+With Replays, you’re protected from outages and errors.
+If a destination which you rely on experiences an outage, or temporarily isn’t able to accept incoming data, you can use Replays to re-send data to that tool once the service recovers.
+You can also use Replays to recover from errors caused by misconfigurations in your Segment systems - sending data in the wrong format, or want to apply destination filters?
 Change your mapping, clear out the bad data, and replay it from the source.
 You can also use this to update the schema in your data warehouse when it changes.

 Replays are currently only available for Business Tier customers, and due to their complex nature are not self-serve.
 Contact us to learn more, or to request a replay for your workspace.
 When requesting a replay, include the workspace, the source to replay from, the destination tool or tools, and the time period.

 Replays can process an unlimited amount of data, however they are rate limited to respect the limitations in downstream partner tools.
 The replay time depends on the tool we’re replaying to, and the amount of data included in the replay.

 Replays do not affect your MTU count, unless you are using a Repeater destination.
 Notify your team before initiating a Replay if you’re using a Repeater destination.